tmtsoftware/esw/docs/src/main/technical/apps/sequence-manager-app.md

-# Starting Sequence Manager Using sequence-manager
+# Starting Sequence Manager Using esw-sm-app

-`sequence-manager` is a command line application that facilitates starting Sequence Manager, and the HTTP server that is part of Sequence Manager using the `coursier` dependency management application.
+`esw-sm-app` is a command line application that facilitates starting Sequence Manager, and the HTTP server that is part of Sequence Manager using the `coursier` dependency management application.
 The `coursier` tool is described with full documentation at the [coursier site](https://get-coursier.io).

-## Prerequisites for Running sequence-manager App
+## Prerequisites for Running esw-sm-app App

-The following steps should be followed to use sequence-manager to start a Sequencer Manager.
+The following steps should be followed to use esw-sm-app to start a Sequencer Manager.

 ## 1. Install `coursier` and the TMT Apps Channel